-In the rise of conscious consumerism, we’re finding ourselves faced with problematic dilemma’s left, right and centre.
-Whether it be packaging, air-miles or simply being utterly unaware of what goes into the stuff we’re spraying onto our skin, rubbing on our teeth or massaging into our hair, and the demand for cruelty-free and natural products has sky-rocketed.
-In everyday life, you might expect to pay more for an eco and cruelty-free product, however, there are big-brand alternatives that often come with a much lower price-tag, and perfume is no exception.
+In the rise of conscious consumerism, we’re finding ourselves faced with problematic dilemmas left, right and centre.
+Whether it be packaging, airmiles or simply being utterly unaware of what goes into the stuff we’re spraying onto our skin, rubbing on our teeth or massaging into our hair, choices are tough.
+Consequently the demand for cruelty-free and natural products has sky-rocketed.
+And whilst you might assume making the ethical choice comes with a big price tag, there are big brand alternatives that cost less than you might think.
+Here we profile three perfumes ticking the eco box.

-Lush is more than their super smiley sales assistants and bath-bombs, they are renowned for some of the highest ethical standards out there – both for how they create their products and how they treat their staff.
+Lush is far more than their super smiley sales assistants and bath-bombs.
+They’re renowned for maintainig some of the highest ethical standards out there – both in how they create their products and how they treat their staff.
 Their perfumes are described as ‘wearable art’ and are inspired by the people and the all-natural products that go into them.
-They are, of course, cruelty-free, essential oil based and long-lasting, as well as expertly crafted into unique and stunning scents.
+They are, of course, cruelty-free, essential oil based and long lasting, as well as expertly crafted into unique and stunning scents.

-Dubbed as being an ‘eco-friendly and cruelty-free alternative to your favourite brand’, Eden has found a solution to the problematic work of perfuming.
-Their spot-on dupes of the major perfume brands, meaning you can stand firm in your ethics and still smell as good as ever.
+Dubbed as being an ‘eco-friendly and cruelty-free alternative to your favourite brand’, Eden has found a solution to the problematic act of perfuming.
+They create spot-on dupes of the major perfume brands, meaning you can stand firm in your ethics and still smell as good as ever.
 Search for your favourite scent and find their version, made wholly from vegetable derivatives and essential oils.
-Their bottles are refillable to reduce waste, online as well as in their Brighton lanes shop.
+Their bottles are also refillable to reduce waste, and are available online as well as in their Brighton Lanes shop.